Managing whole-class practical work

-Practical work is fundamental in science, as it is the link between the real world and scientific ideas.
+Practical work is fundamental in science.
+It serves as the link between the real world and scientific ideas.
 Successful whole-class practical work is hard.
 It requires students to know what they are doing and to have the necessary knowledge and skills to be successful.
-Whole-class practical work goes wrong when students are overwhelmed.
+Whole-class practical work can go wrong if students are cognitively overwhelmed.
 We can help students to be successful in practical work by (i) establishing clear routines and (ii) ensuring intended learning is focused and builds on the prior knowledge and skills that students have developed in previous lessons.

 The practical planner – a framework to help plan practical lessons